puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-enterprise-sync.md

 #### Why do I need a premium Azure AD subscription to sync?

 Enterprise sync depends on Azure Information Protection, which is not available in all Azure AD tiers.
-However, we are planning to eventually make enterprise sync available to all Azure AD tiers.

 #### Is Microsoft Edge sync based on Enterprise State Roaming?